Chart Color Schemes

 Cannon Hill displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Cannon Hill, as per the latest Census, consisted of 63.1% houses and 37.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 71.2% houses and 28.8% other dwellings.
-Home ownership in Cannon Hill stood at 22.2%, with the rest of dwellings either mortgaged (38.1%) or rented (39.7%).
-The median monthly mortgage repayment was $2,362, higher than Brisbane metro's average of $2,200.
-The median weekly rent figure in Cannon Hill was $450, the same as Brisbane metro's figure.
-Nationally, Cannon Hill's mortgage repayments were significantly higher at $2,362 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375 at $450.
+Cannon Hill's dwelling structures, as per the latest Census, consisted of 63.1% houses and 37.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 71.2% houses and 28.8% other dwellings.
+Home ownership in Cannon Hill was at 22.2%, with mortgaged dwellings at 38.1% and rented ones at 39.7%.
+The median monthly mortgage repayment was $2,362, above Brisbane metro's $2,200.
+Median weekly rent in Cannon Hill was $450, matching Brisbane metro's figure.
+Nationally, Cannon Hill's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing